The services of the Shoah Memorial

 bibliotheque@memorialdelashoah.org

-The cultural activities department organizes events in the auditorium as well as temporary exhibitions at the Memorial and outside its walls, in France and abroad.
-It also runs the Multimedia Learning Center and the bookshop.
+The cultural activities department is in charge of programming and organizing events at the auditorium, as well as temporary exhibitions at the Memorial but also outside the walls, in France and abroad.
+The cultural activities department also includes the multimedia teaching centre and the bookstore.

 programmation@memorialdelashoah.org